 Children love to ask questions.
 When you respond, even if you don’t know the answers, and start a chat that goes back and forth like a game of ping pong, you’re helping them learn and grow.

 A child’s brain is just like a house, it takes time and care to build.
 When a child reaches out for affection, and you give them a hug or high-five, you’re doing more than being kind, you’re helping to build their brain.

 Having skin-to-skin contact with your new baby

 A baby’s brain is like a house, it needs building.
-When you touch your new baby skin-to-skin, it makes them feel safe and helps them to learn and grow.
+When you hold your new baby skin-to-skin, it makes them feel safe and helps them to learn and grow.

 Saying “well done” with stories and play

 A child’s brain is like a house, it needs building.
-Part of this is them learning how to behave.
+Part of this is children learning right from wrong.
 When you share play time or stories as a way of saying “well done”, you’re building their brain, helping them learn and grow.

 Making waiting time, play time

-If you’re waiting for a bus, to see the doctor, or in a line, use the time to chat with your child.
-When they ask you a question, it’s like they’re batting you a ball.
-When you respond, you’re batting that ball back, just like a game of ping pong.
+If you’re waiting for a bus, to see the doctor, or in a queue, use the time to chat with your child.
+When you ask them a question, it’s like throwing them a ball.
+When they respond, they’re throwing that ball back.
 This back and forth helps them learn and grow.

 Turning screen time into talk time